 At Hartley Family Law we are experts in protecting your wealth both prior to entering into a relationship and during a relationship.
 We prepare very detailed and carefully drafted agreements that protect your wealth upon the breakdown of any relationship.

-Whether you are entering into a second relationship and wish to preserve the modest amount of assets you have from any future claim or whether you have a large corporate empire that needs protection in the event of any breakdown of a relationship, then Hartley Healy are the best lawyers for the job.
+Whether you are entering into a second relationship and wish to preserve the modest amount of assets you have from any future claim or whether you have a large corporate empire that needs protection in the event of any breakdown of a relationship, then HFL are the best lawyers for the job.

 Some family lawyers will not even touch Binding Financial Agreements or Pre-Nuptial Agreements.
 They are concerned against insurance claims and negligence’s suits being brought against them.

 We have no such fears!
 We are experts in the area and keep abreast of all cases and continually update our precedents and guidelines to ensure we draft the best possible agreement for your circumstances.